Policy Gradient Algorithms for Robust MDPs with Non-Rectangular Uncertainty Sets: Introduction

 The main contributions of our paper can be summarized as follows. \begin{enumerate} \item We show that robust policy evaluation problems with non-rectangular uncertainty sets can be solved to global optimality with a projected Langevin dynamics algorithm.
-Numerical results suggest that if the uncertainty set happens to be rectangular, then this randomized algorithm is competitive with state-of-the-art deterministic first-order methods in terms of runtime. \item We present a conservative policy iteration algorithm that solves robust policy evaluation problems approximately.
+Numerical results suggest that if the uncertainty set happens to be rectangular, then this randomized algorithm is competitive with state-of-the-art deterministic first-order methods in terms of runtime. \item We present a Frank-Wolfe algorithm that solves robust policy evaluation problems approximately.
 The approximation error is shown to scale with a new measure of non-rectangularity of the uncertainty set.
 We prove that the same method solves robust policy evaluation problems with rectangular uncertainty sets to any accuracy $\epsilon>0$ in $\mc O(S^2/\epsilon^2)$ iterations, where~$S$ denotes the number of states.
 In contrast, the iteration complexity of the state-of-the-art policy gradient method for this problem class developed in~\cite{wang2022convergence} includes an extra factor~$S^3 A$, where $A$ denotes the number of actions. \item We present an actor-critic method that solves robust policy improvement problems with non-rectangular uncertainty sets to any accuracy $\epsilon>0$ in~$\mc O(1/\epsilon^4)$ iterations.
 This is the first complete solution scheme for robust MDPs with non-rectangular uncertainty sets offering global optimality guarantees.
-A similar projected gradient descent algorithm with access to an abstract approximate robust policy evaluation oracle is described in~\cite{wang2022convergence}.
-However, the policy evaluation oracle is is not made explicit for general non-rectangular uncertainty sets.
-In addition, the convergence proof in~\cite{wang2022convergence} relies on the implicit assumption that the set of worst-case transition kernels for any given policy is finite, which would be difficult to certify in practice. \end{enumerate}
+A similar projected gradient descent algorithm with an approximate robust policy evaluation oracle is described in~\cite{wang2022convergence}.
+However, the policy evaluation oracle is not made explicit for general non-rectangular uncertainty sets.
+We also analyze the convergence properties of our actor-critic method when the robust policy evaluation oracle can only be solved up to a fixed accuracy.